Vehicle Appeals and Proration

 PO Box 8181

-The Revenue Department must receive requests for appeal and necessary documentation within 30 days of the original billing date shown on the bill.
+The Tax Office must receive requests for appeal and necessary documentation within 30 days of the due date shown on the bill.
 Necessary documentation includes the original bill of retail sale from registered automobile dealer.

 Proration for any reason requires the Receipt of Tag Surrender (form FS-20 from NCDMV) and proof that the vehicle is no longer in your possession or that you have registered the vehicle out of state.
 Prorations are figured according to the month in which the license plate is surrendered to the NCDMV.
 There must be at least one full month remaining in the vehicle tax year upon date of surrender.
 City vehicle fees are not prorated.
 The Tax Office must receive requests for proration and necessary documentation within 12 months of the date license plates are turned in.